 I’ve helped start-up websites grow, and helped established websites get bigger.
 I’ve reviewed, sub-edited, SEO’d and proof read.
-I love computer entertainment, and I really love write about it.
-Here is a selection
+Video games are really something, and I really love to write about them.
+Some examples ↓

 Get in touch with me, we’ll make great things together! ✉ firstname.lastname@example.org I check my emails regularly and I’ll promptly get back to you, whatever your inquiry.